The Family's Defensive Alliance: Main characters

-Dai and Nozomi's father who is a half-absent IT-professional, he is almost always clueless about the situation around him.
-Very, very fat, he is shown in his lighter moments with some kind of food in his hand all the time.
-But the man is highly intelligent and sensitive otherwise.
-Is also a wimp and an easily terrified fellow.
+Dai and Nozomi's father who is a half-absent IT-professional.
+He is almost always clueless about the situation around him.
+He is very overweight and gluttonous, typically snacking and eating during his lighter moments.
+Despite his gluttonous habits, the man is highly intelligent and sensitive otherwise.

-Mild-mannered and easily frightened, he is the most hilarious member in the cast.
-But he dearly loves his family and is very reluctant to let the family be broken.
-He is very kind and gentle and fundamentally very decent, but very absent-minded and awkwardly slow and clumsy, especially in social situations.
+Mild-mannered and easily frightened, he is the most comedic member of the cast.
+Nonetheless, he dearly loves his family and wishes to keep a close family bond.
+He is very kind, gentle, and fundamentally decent, but he is very absent-minded and clumsy, especially in social situations.